iotexproject/iotex-bootstrap/README.md

 # IoTeX Delegate Manual

 ## News
 - We have upgraded testnet and mainnet to `v1.0.0`.
-The breaking changes which will  still be activated on mainnet at block height 5157001.
+The breaking changes which will be activated on mainnet at block height 5157001.
 - We have upgraded testnet to `v1.0.0-rc`.
 This version introduces native staking on IoTeX chain.
 - We have upgraded testnet and mainnet to `v0.11.1`.
 A blocker indexer racing issue is fixed.
 The breaking changes which will still be activated on mainnet at block height 4478761.
 - We have upgraded testnet and mainnet to `v0.11.0`.
 This version introduces delegates probation.
 It contains breaking changes which will be activated on mainnet at block height 4478761.
 - We have upgraded testnet to `v0.11.0-rc`.
 This version introduces probation.
 - We added auto upgrade feature in our upgrader.
 Auto upgrade will check if there is an avilable upgrade every 3 days and automactilly doing the upgrade.